projectatomic/atomic-site/source/blog/2015-09-04-introducing-the-fedora-tools-image-for-fedora-atomic-host.html.md

 # Real-World Usage in the Field

-One capability that we love having in the tools container is gdb.  gdb is an interactive debugger used to troubleshoot application crashes by analyzing process core dumps.
+One capability that we love having in the tools container is the GNU Debugger (GDB).
+GDB is an interactive debugger used to troubleshoot application crashes by analyzing process core dumps.

 Here's a quick demo of how to analyze userspace core dumps on Atomic, using the tools container.